 If your little one is brimming with energy with nowhere to unleash it, check out of Portland’s many indoor gyms and pools.

 Want something a little more adventurous?
-How about a turn on one of these rock climbing walls?
+How about a turn on one at these rock climbing gyms?

 Go retro with some rollerskating fun, or lace up for a spin around the skating rink at one of these local skating rinks.